RajkrishnaRana/DesignFolio/README.md

 This is my first ever NextJs website.
 Here I use NextJs SWR for data fetching, Next Auth for loggin feature, MongoDB for database to build this interactive website.
 I learned a lot from this project about NextJs API call, App Router working,

-# You can find the link of the website here : https://raj-3d-portfolio.netlify.app/

 # If you willing to run this project on you device please follow the below steps,
 1. Download the zip file
 2. open terminal and run 'npm install'